TimeDicer

 Dependencies

-TimeDicer Client (TimeDicer.cmd) is a Windows command-line program which can perform attended or unattended push backups to a TimeDicer Server, optionally using Windows Volume Shadow Services; it can also show and recover previous versions of files from the TimeDicer Server.
+TimeDicer Client (TimeDicer.cmd) is a Windows command-line program which can perform attended or unattended push backups to a TimeDicer Server, optionally using Windows Volume Shadow Services.
 It is essentially a Windows wrapper for rdiff-backup.
-For more information visit the TimeDicer website.
+For more information visit https://www.timedicer.co.uk.

 Usage